sictweb/bti425-2020/notes/angular-components-inclass.md

 #### Add a click handler

-Ridiculously easy, when compared to the pure JavaScript or assisted jQuery ways.
+An easy task, similar to React, and easier than the pure JavaScript or assisted jQuery ways.
 For any element, we add an event handler with this syntax:

 ```html
 ... (event-name)="methodName(optionalArguments)" ...